-She has been involved in representing asylum-seekers and refugees, including children, residing in the UK’s sovereign base area in Cyprus.
+She has been involved in international work, representing asylum-seekers and refugees, including children, residing in the UK’s Sovereign Base Area in Cyprus.

 Claire has an extensive background in human rights law.
 Prior to practising at the Bar, she completed a ‘stage’ at the European Court of Human Rights in 2005.
 She undertook internships at the International Criminal Court in 2004 and Justice and Redress in 2003.

 She also worked as a paralegal on Criminal and Terrorism cases, in particular the 21/07/2005 Terrorism Case.
 She has particular experience in Deportation and other immigration cases involving a cross-over with Crime.